This BLOG On Cost Of Home Ownership Versus Its Benefits And Rewards Was UPDATED And PUBLISHED On November 19th, 2020

 - The down payment and closing costs.

-- Most home buyers do not have to worry about closing costs because a realtor can negotiate that the closing costs be paid by the home seller with a sellers concession towards a home buyer’s closing costs.
+- This is because a realtor can negotiate that the closing costs be paid by the home seller with a sellers concession towards a home buyer’s closing costs

-- Fannie Mae has reinstituted the 3% down payment conventional loan program for first time home buyers.
+Fannie Mae has reinstituted the 3% down payment conventional loan program for first time home buyers

-- First time home buyers with at least a 620 FICO credit score can now qualify for a 3% down payment conventional loan on a home purchase.
+- First time home buyers with at least a 620 FICO credit score can now qualify for a 3% down payment conventional loan on a home purchase

-- VA Loans and USDA Loans do not require any down payment on a home purchase.
+- VA Loans and USDA Loans do not require any down payment on a home purchase

-- With sellers concessions, home buyers who qualify for VA Loans and USDA Loans can become homeowners with zero dollars out of their pocket.
+With sellers concessions, homebuyers who qualify for VA Loans and USDA Loans can become homeowners with zero dollars out of their pocket.

 - Reserves are one month of principal, interest, taxes, and insurance.

-- Replacing a furnace can run a couple of thousand of dollars and you need to have the furnace replaced as soon as possible or the pipes will freeze.
+- If the heating system breaks down, need to have the furnace replaced as soon as possible or the pipes will freeze

-- Many homeowners have separate freezers where they stock hundreds of dollars worth of perishable foods.
+- Many homeowners have separate freezers where they stock hundreds of dollars worth of perishable foods

-- Replacing refrigerators and freezers are high ticket items.
+- Replacing refrigerators and freezers are high ticket items

-- There are costs of home ownership and sometimes these costs can be quite expensive.
+- There are costs of homeownership and sometimes these costs can be quite expensive

 Other Cost Of Home Ownership